 A main cause of leaks from a bathroom is failed sanitary sealant.
 The sealant is prone to splitting and a gap can form.
-Sanitary sealant should be inspected and renewed on a regular basis, particularly behind the hot and cold-water taps on the shower head wall and to the edge of a shower tray.
+Sanitary sealant should be inspected on a regular basis, particularly behind the hot and cold-water taps and the shower head wall.